Frequently Asked Questions

 Yes trees that are shorter than 4 ft with the root system can be shipped by UPS.
 We ship bare root trees ONLY by UPS.
 We usually ship on Mon or Tues so you have them by the end of the week so they will not sit in some hot warehouse over the weekend.
 If you cannot plant them within 24 hours we suggest that you freeze gallon plastic milk jugs of water and put them in the box with the trees and keep them closed.
 Replace them with new frozen jugs every 48 hours, this will let you go up to 10 days if for some reason you cannot get them planted, but try to plant ASAP.
 We also have 2 delivery routes in Iowa in the Spring and Fall.
 One route is along Interstate 80 to Council Bluffs, IA and the other one to Spencer, IA

-“What does it cost to ship trees by UPS?”
+“What does it cost to have trees shipped?”